TerrordactylDesigns/boombotplug/README.md

 This is a heavy work in progress.
 Please see https://github.com/TerrordactylDesigns/boombot for commands.
 Several are not ported yet, DEAL WITH IT.

 Note: due to plug attempting to parse all / commands they are being modified to . commands.
-Also /help was changed to .commands to mimic how the old Deathcore bot was.

 ###Working Bits